Mary Ogg, MSN, RN, CNOR

 Now is the time for action to clear our ORs of toxic surgical smoke.
 There is strong evidence available to understand the dangers of surgical smoke, as well as technologies and evidence-based practices ready to implement.

 With this abundance of evidence, AORN has taken a strong stand in support of surgical smoke safety.
-We just released a new guideline on surgical smoke safety (I am the lead author), and we just launched our new AORN Go Clear Award™ to help perioperative providers implement surgical smoke safety practices.
+Read our guideline on surgical smoke safety (I am the lead author), and learn more about the AORN Go Clear Award™ to help perioperative providers implement surgical smoke safety practices.